Robust certification of quantum instruments through a sequential communication game: Two receiver sequential game with restricted communication

 \subsection{Two-receiver classical access code}

 In the classical version of this game, Aparna first selects a message randomly from $d^2$ options, which is a 2-dit string \( x = (x_0, x_1) \).
-She encodes it into a one-dit message `m' and sends it to Barun where, $x_i,~m\in\{0,1,...,d-1\}$.
-Barun receives a random input \( y \in \{0, 1\} \) and needs to guess the \( x_y \) dit value of Aparna's message.
-After decoding the asked dit value, Barun will let Chhanda know about which position she has to decode and relay the post-measured system with a restriction.
-Here, the restriction is that the relayed system will carry no information about Barun's output, i.e., Barun passes only his input information and the post-measured system to Chhanda without leaking any output information.
-Chhanda's task is to infer the other dit, \( x_{\bar{y}} \), of Aparna's message (see, Fig.\ref{modrac}).
+She encodes her two dits \((x_0, x_1) \in \{0,1,\dots,d-1\}^2\) into a one-dit message \(m \in \{0,1,\dots,d-1\}\) and sends it to Barun.
+Barun and Chhanda receive a common random input \(y \in \{0,1\}\), say, from a referee.
+Barun’s task is to guess the dit \(x_y\), while Chhanda’s task is to guess the complementary dit \(x_{\bar y}\).
+After producing his guess, Barun forwards the post-measurement system to Chhanda, satisfying the constraint that the system carries no information about his output.
+Then Chhanda attempts to infer \(x_{\bar y}\) (see Fig.~\ref{modrac}) using the system.

+The performance of this communication task is evaluated via three payoff functions.
+They are quantified by the average success probability of correctly guessing the asked bit value individually by Barun, Chhanda and that of by them jointly. \\ \textbf{First payoff:} The average success probability of Barun is given by,

-In this communication task, Barun’s role is similar to that of the traditional RAC \cite{Ambainis_RACSR09, Tavakoli_QRAC15}.
+In this task, Barun’s role is similar to that of the traditional RAC \cite{Ambainis_RACSR09, Tavakoli_QRAC15}.
 To maximize Barun's success probability of correctly retrieving the asked dit value, they can adopt the first-dit encoding strategy without loss of generality.
 With this approach, when Barun’s input is \( y = 0 \), he retrieves the dit with probability 1.
 However, for the second dit (when \( y = 1 \)), his success probability is \( \frac{1}{d} \) as he has no option other than a random guess.
-Therefore, on average, his success probability is \( \frac{1}{2} \left(1 + \frac{1}{d}\right) \).
+Therefore, on average, his success probability (\(P_{AB}^C\)) is \( \frac{1}{2} \left(1 + \frac{1}{d}\right) \).
 This classical strategy was conjectured to be optimal \cite{Tavakoli_QRAC15} and proved recently in \cite{Ambainis_QRAC24}.